-Ever get the feeling your hair is just not growing?
-It must be, except you can't tell and you're desperate to grow out your long bob to have long flowing locks once more.
+Desperate for long, lucious locks?
+We've all had the feeling our hair is taking forever to grow out.
 Surely there must be something you can do to help your hair grow faster?
-Well, yes, there is.
-According to dietician Ro Huntriss, there are a range of foods which contain specific vitamins and minerals to help your hair grow.
-From protein-rich meals to oily fish, some nuts and specific fruit and veg, these foods are rich in the key nutrients you need for a healthier head of hair.
+Well, according to dietician Ro Huntriss, there is a range of foods which contain specific vitamins and minerals to help your hair grow.

-"Sardines and other oily fish are the main dietary source of omega-3 fatty acids which act as anti-inflammatory foods.
+We all have that one friend who just can't get enough of Sardines, they'll have them alone, on their toast and even as a pizza topping but *plot twist* they might actually be on to something.
+Ro says: "Sardines and other oily fish are the main dietary source of omega-3 fatty acids which act as anti-inflammatory foods.
 Oily fish can help to prevent dryness and help to promote the production of oils to the scalp."

 4. Iron-rich cereals